Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       /app                  (Status: 301) [Size: 334] [--> http://blog.inlanefreight.local/app/]
       /data                 (Status: 301) [Size: 335] [--> http://blog.inlanefreight.local/data/]

-- We can find root credientials for a mysql login at http://blog.inlanefreight.local/data/config.ini
+- If we go to http://blog.inlanefreight.local/data/config.ini, we can find a lot of information, including root credientials for a mysql login:

       ;[database]
       db_connection = mysql